united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/features/connectivity/benthos-umh.md

 Unified Namespace.

 ## When should I use it?

-OPC UA is a communications protocol coming from the OT industry, so integration with IT tools is necessary to stream data from an OPC UA server.
-The benthos-umh realizes a simple integration; it is especially suitable for integration with the United Manufacturing Hub.
+OPC UA is a communication protocol coming from the OT industry, so integration with IT tools is necessary to stream data from an OPC UA server.
+With Benthos UMH, you can easily connect to an OPC UA server, define the nodes you want to stream, and send the data to the Unified Namespace.

 ## What can I do with it?
 The benthos-umh offers the following features: